localgovdrupal/docs/docs/src/microsites/roles.md

 **[Microsite admin]** Once you've received an invitation to join a microsite, you'll need to set up your account if you don't yet have one.
 You will see a message informing you of where to go to accept the microsite invitation.
 Once you've accepted this invitation you'll be able to see the Microsite administration items.

-**Developers** For managing configuration and other Drupal settings we recommend either doing this as User 1 or creating a Developer role which you assign Adminstrator permissions.
+**Developers** For managing configuration and other Drupal settings we recommend creating a Developer role which you assign Adminstrator permissions.

+**User 1**  We adivse against using user 1 where possible.
+It can get confusing with group module.

 ## Technical